 (C5.2) Select the name of the standard, protocol, or methodology you have used to collect activity data and calculate Scope 1 and Scope 2 emissions.

-The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition) Other, please specify C5.2a (C5.2a) Provide details of the standard, protocol, or methodology you have used to collect activity data and calculate Scope 1 and Scope 2 emissions.
-US EPA Office of Transportation and Air Quality Emission Facts EPA420 -F-05-001 C6.
-Emissions data C6.1 (C6.1) What were your organization's gross global Scope 1 emissions in metric tons CO2e?
-Row 1 Gross global Scope 1 emissions (metric tons CO2e) 687633 End-year of reporting period <Not Applicable> Comment C6.2 (C6.2) Describe your organization's approach to reporting Scope 2 emissions.
-Row 1 Scope 2, location-based We are reporting a Scope 2, location-based figure Scope 2, market-based We are reporting a Scope 2, market-based figure Comment We continue our due diligence to obtain as much Market-Based information as possible from suppliers and from publicly available information.
+The Climate Registry: General Reporting Protocol

+The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition)

+Other, please specify

+US EPA Office of Transportation and Air Quality Emission Facts EPA420 -F-05-001

+(C5.2a) Provide details of the standard, protocol, or methodology you have used to collect activity data and calculate Scope 1 and Scope 2 emissions.

+US EPA Office of Transportation and Air Quality Emission Facts EPA420 -F-05-001

+C6.
+Emissions data

-(C6.3) What were your organization's gross global Scope 2 emissions in metric tons CO2e?
+(C6.1) What were your organization's gross global Scope 1 emissions in metric tons CO2e?